aligfellow/graphRC/README.md

 ### Independent Graph Building

 By default, molecular graphs are built from TS geometry with bonding guided by the bond changes across the trajectory.
-The `--independent-graphs` flag enables a more rigorous approach where each displaced structure's graph is built independently using its actual geometry:
+The `--independent-graphs` (`-ig`) flag enables connectivity augmentation where displaced structure graphs are built independently and merged with TS connectivity:

 ```bash
 # Standard approach (TS-centric, default)